Curriculum Intent and Rationale

 We focus on personal development and are committed to preparing our pupils to become lifelong learners.
 We want to open the doors of opportunity to each pupil, developing their multiple intelligences.

-We use Dimensions ‘Learning Means the World’ Curriculum (LMTW), which is underpinned by four highly relevant world issues, known as the four Cs:-
+We use our Beacon Federation version of Dimensions ‘Learning Means the World’ Curriculum (LMTW), which is underpinned by four highly relevant world issues, known as the four Cs:-

 Communication, Conflict, Conservation, Culture